LoyolaChicagoBooks/unoapi/source/18-dpcpp/dpcpp.rst

 If we do not explicitly specify a device when creating our queue, the queue will automatically select the most suitable available device on the current hardware.
 Also, we can choose between a simple in-order queue, as we have done here, or we can have the queue figure out the best order for executing the submitted commands without deadlocking.

+In addition to programmatic device selection through the API, setting the ``ONEAPI_DEVICE_SELECTOR`` environment variable may be required to help oneAPI find specific accelerators; the section :ref:`running_on_nvidia` shows an example of this mechanism.

 Buffers Shared Between Host and Device